troglobit/troglobit.github.io/source/_posts/2015-11-14-useful-unix-api-s.markdown

 BSD `sys/queue.h`
 -----------------

-This header has lots of macros for handling various forms of linked lists.
+[This header][BSD] has lots of macros for handling various forms of linked lists.
 The version in GLIBC is a bit behind the BSD's, because the latter also have `_safe()` versions of some macros to aid the user in some tricky cases, e.g. when removing entries while iterating.

 Several types of lists are supported: